SELF CONFIDENCE IS THE KEY

-This website is extremely helpful!
-Read everything you can and take part in the forums.
-There are tons of really knowledgeable and cool people on this site.
-I got so much good advice here, it’s crazy.
+This website is extremely helpful and there are tons of really knowledgeable and cool people on this site.
+I got so much good advice here, it’s crazy. http://www.backpackinglight.com/

 Andrew Skurka’s Blog is useful.
 Read his 7 steps to lighten up.
 I think his distinction between light and stupid light is useful.
 He’s also good at making a distinction between people who are primarily interested in camping, and those primarily interested in hiking.
 They’ll have different needs.
+Personally I don’t really care about camping, I just camp because I want to be remote and you have to sleep.
 You might quibble with some of his stuff, but it’s undeniable that his own trips are pretty amazing, and his advice is based on experience of many thousands of miles in all different types of terrain.

 High Sierra Topix

 Good community for general Sierra info.
 Lots of long-timers here who know their stuff and have good feedback on routes, conditions, and inspiration. http://www.highsierratopix.com/community/index.php

 This list is far from authoritative or absolute.
 It’s just my personal opinion and stuff that I gleaned.
 You may have a very different opinion or experience.
 Please note that while some of the tips are general, I’m mostly thinking about a summer outings in the Sierras here.